Psalms For Life

 for the wonderful way

-he showed his unrelenting love for me
+he’s shown his unrelenting love to me

 22 Panic-stricken, I exclaimed: